 UTEC’s value add

-UTEC connected Goryo Chemical with Tokyo University and offers hands-on support for business planning, financing, recruiting to promote short- and long-term growth of the company.
+UTEC connected Goryo Chemical with the University of Tokyo and has offered hands-on support including business planning, financing and recruiting.

 Detection of cancer cells using gGlu-HMRG fluorescence